 On-site School Programs

-Our field trips are now what we call "Timed Entry," meaning that the stations are at set times from 10am-2pm.
-This model is more like what you might see in museums or aquariums, with activities at set times.
-Our staff and volunteers still teach the stations, but due to staffing, we can not flex times to accommodate unique groups every day.
+Our field trips are now what we call "Timed Entry," meaning that the stations are at set times from 10 am-2 pm.
+Our staff and volunteers still teach the stations, but due to staffing, we can not flex time to accommodate unique groups every day.
 The times for these stations, an introduction, and lunch, are listed below.
 If you arrive late, we can not guarantee that all of the students can do all of the stations provided that day.

 Shorelines Description

-Our main field trip is called “Shorelines,” and is a four-hour field trip (you can choose to do 1 hour or up to all 4 hours) from 10am-2pm.
+Our main field trip is called "Shorelines" and is a four-hour field trip (you can choose to do 1 hour or up to all 4) from 10 am - 2 pm.
 There will be 45-minute stations focused on Chesapeake Bay biodiversity and the science of the Smithsonian.
-Students will take on the role of scientists, using similar sampling techniques and methods to learn about life in the Bay, and their connection to that life.
+Students will take on the role of scientists, using similar sampling techniques and methods to learn about life in the Bay and their connection to that life.

 Grades Served

 All of our stations are now designed to be adapted to serve grades 1st-12th.
 Our experienced educators can adapt materials and information, but the hands-on components are similar.
-For 1st and 2nd grade students, we will adapt programs to be entirely on land, and not on the docks.
+For 1st-2nd grade students, we will adapt programs to be entirely on land, and not the docks.

 "Shorelines" can be adapted for K-2nd, 3rd-8th, or 9th-12th.
 The stations offered will change based on season, group interest, availability, and weather.
-Please let us know if you have a particular focus you are interested in.
+Please let us know if you have a particular focus you’re interested in.

 K-2nd: Seining, Oysters, Bay Sharks, Terrapins (live terrapin), Blue Crabs (live blue crab), or Marsh Hike